Skip to main content

 If the landlord makes a large claim, this page has information on where to get help.

-You should not agree to pay just because the landlord or their agent is pressuring you.
+You should not agree to pay just because the landlord (officially called the rental provider) or their agent is pressuring you.

 If you agree that you are responsible for damage or cleaning costs, and you and the landlord agree on the amount, make sure you get it in writing.